eModbus/eModbus/README.md

 remaining -= addValue(buffer + 24 - remaining, remaining, w);
 remaining -= addValue(buffer + 24 - remaining, remaining, l);
 ```

-After the code is run ``buffer`` will contain ``04 04 FC DE AD BE EF`` and ``remaining`` will be 17.
+After the above code is run ``buffer`` will contain ``04 04 FC DE AD BE EF`` and ``remaining`` will be 17.

 #### ModbusClientRTU API elements
 You will have to have the following include line in your code to make the ``ModbusClientRTU`` API available:

 ```
 #include "ModbusClientRTU.h"
 ```

 ##### ``ModbusClientRTU(HardwareSerial& serial)``, ``ModbusClientRTU(HardwareSerial& serial, int8_t rtsPin)`` and ``ModbusClientRTU(HardwareSerial& serial, int8_t rtsPin, uint16_t queueLimit)``
 These are the constructor variants for an instance of the ``ModbusClientRTU`` type.
 The parameters are:
 - ``serial``: a reference to a Serial interface the Modbus is conncted to (mostly by a RS485 adaptor).
 This Serial interface must be configured to match the baud rate, data and stop bits and parity of the Modbus.
 - ``rtsPin``: some RS485 adaptors have "DE/RE" lines to control the half duplex communication.
 When writing to the bus, the lines have to be set accordingly.
 DE and RE usually have opposite logic levels, so that they can be connected to a single GPIO that is set to HIGH for writing and LOW for reading.
 This will be done by the library, if a GPIO pin number is given for ``rtsPin``.
-Use ``-1`` as value if you do not need this GPIO (usually with RS485 adaptors doing auto half duplex themselves).
+Leave this parameter out or use ``-1`` as value if you do not need this GPIO (usually with RS485 adaptors doing auto half duplex themselves).
 - ``queueLimit``: this specifies the number of requests that may be placed on the worker task's queue.
-If you exceed this number by issueing another request while the queue is full, the ``addRequest`` call will return with a ``REQUEST_QUEUE_FULL`` error.
+If the queue has reached this limit, the next ``addRequest`` call will return a ``REQUEST_QUEUE_FULL`` error.
 The default value built in is 100. **Note:** while the queue holds pointers to the requests only, the requests need memory as well.
 If you choose a ``queueLimit`` too large, you may encounter "out of memory" conditions!

 ##### ``void setTimeout(uint32_t TOV)``
-This call lets you define the time for stating a response timeout. ``TOV`` is defined in milliseconds. when the worker task is waiting for a response from a server, and the specified number of milliseconds has passed without data arriving, the worker task gives up on that and will return a ``TIMEOUT`` error response instead.
+This call lets you define the time for stating a response timeout. ``TOV`` is defined in **milliseconds**.
+When the worker task is waiting for a response from a server, and the specified number of milliseconds has passed without data arriving, it will return a ``TIMEOUT`` error response.

-**Note:** this timeout is blocking the worker task.
-Nothing else will be done until the timeout has occured.
-Worse, the worker will retry the failing request two more times!
+**Note:** This timeout is blocking the worker task.
+No other requests will be made while waiting for a response.
+Furthermore, the worker will retry the failing request two more times.
 So the ``TOV`` value in effect can block the worker up to three times the time you specified, if a server is dead.
 Too short timeout values on the other hand may miss slow servers' responses, so choose your value with care...

 ##### Message generating calls (no communication)